RutvijBhutaiya/McKinsey-Big-Data-Hackathon/README.md

 As we can see the accuracy of the model to predict correct - driver accept the offer (class 1) or not (class 0) is 76.2%.

 - Sensitivity means : True positive rate 9.5%: cases correctly identified as driver would not accept the offer.
+[Need to be higher, we wnat to know more about specific driver that is not accepting the rides]
 - Specificity meand : True Negative rate 98.8%: cases correctly identified as driver would accept the offer.

 In this case if we calculate Precison and Recall it would be, 0.735 and 0.095 respectively.
 Bur, please note, this will give us for drivers not accepting ride.
 NOw, if I reverce the situtaion, then for drivers accepting the offer would be changed.